These Vegan Chocolate Muffins are made in one bowl, ready in just 25 minutes and only require 7 simple everyday

 - Divide the batter among a muffin tin greased with a little oil (I didn't use paper liners, but if you do, you can skip the greasing step), filling each mould by half.

 Bake the vegan chocolate muffins in a pre-heated oven to 180°C / 360°F for about 20 minutes, or until a toothpick inserted into the center comes out clean.

 Make a big batch and store the remaining muffins in an airtight container, they keep well for about 3 days, but trust me, they will disappear a lot sooner than that!

 Are These Chocolate Muffins Allergy-friendly?

-These vegan chocolate muffins are naturally dairy-free, egg-free, soy-free and nut-free, so they are definitely the perfect treat to share with anyone who has these food allergies.
+These vegan chocolate muffins are naturally dairy-free, egg-free, soy-free and nut-free, so they are definitely the perfect treat to share with someone who has these food allergies.